AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 We’ll build upon the same [CAP secure incident management project from the previous exercises](../../README.md#exercises), but this time we focus on the vulnerable dependency set rather than vulnerable application logic.

+⚠️ Note: Do not copy the code from the **Vulnerable Code** section into your project.

+💡 Reminder: Make sure you have opened SAP Business Application Studio (BAS) before starting this exercise.
+See [Exercise 0, Step 5](../../ex0/README.md#step-5-launch-sap-bas-import-project-and-deploy-to-cloud-foundry)

 ### What We're Adding

 - **`package.json`:** Direct dependencies pinned to vulnerable versions
+- - Copy the contents of [package_vulnerable.json](./package_vulnerable.json) into your project’s **package.json** file.

 ```markdown
 {